AlexZeitler/http.js/README.md

   </tr>
   <tr>
     <td colspan="4">
       This property contains a function name that shall be used as callback on a JSONP request.
+When this property is specified no callback is required.
 Please note that this property only works on GET requests.
     </td>
   </tr>
 </table>